 1. Don’t visit the steam room or sauna.

 Why?
 You’ve been cleaned and steamed.
 Heating your face up is going to strip away your just-paid-for glow.
 Ditto working out.
-(Not that we like to give you an excuse.)
+(Not that I like to give you an excuse.)

 2. Don’t have a massage.

 Why?
 How does a toilet seat-shape imprint on your newly poreless complexion sound?
 Book it before your facial.